VielLosero/slackworld.simple.repo.search/README.md

 ```
 ## Grep regex

 You know.
-As the script is simple and use you grep you can use triks to reduce the sort of packages.
+As the script is simple and use grep, you can use triks to reduce the sort of packages.
 Notice the space on between "jack-1" and " jack-1".

 ```